UN Forces retreat from North Korea: Eighth Army front

 Following their victory in the Battle of the Ch'ongch'on River, the PVA did not pursue the US Eighth Army's 20 mi withdrawal from the Ch’ongch’on to the Sukch’on-Sunch’on-Songch’on line.
 Only light PVA patrolling occurred along the new line on 1 December, mostly at its eastern end where there had been no deep withdrawal the day before.
-General Walker nevertheless believed that the PVA would soon close the gap, resume their frontal assaults, and again send forces against his east flank.
+Walker nevertheless believed that the PVA would soon close the gap, resume their frontal assaults, and again send forces against his east flank.
 Walker now estimated the PVA opposing him to number at least six armies with eighteen divisions and 165,000 men.
 Of his own forward units, only the US 1st Cavalry Division, 24th and 25th Infantry Divisions, the ROK 1st Infantry Division and the British 27th Commonwealth Brigade and 29th Independent Infantry Brigade were intact.
-The ROK 6th Infantry Division could be employed as a division but its regiments were tattered; about half the ROK 7th and 8th Infantry Divisions had reassembled but were far less able than their strengths indicated; and both the 2nd Infantry Division and Turkish Brigade needed substantial refurbishing before they could again function as units.
+The ROK 6th Infantry Division could be employed as a division, but its regiments were tattered; about half the ROK 7th and 8th Infantry Divisions had reassembled but were far less able than their strengths indicated; and both the 2nd Infantry Division and Turkish Brigade needed substantial refurbishing before they could again function as units.
 Of his reserves, the four ROK divisions operating against guerrillas in central and southern Korea were too untrained to be trustworthy on the line.
 His only other reserves were the 187th Airborne Regimental Combat Team and its attached Filipino and Thai battalions then guarding forward army supply installations; the Netherlands Battalion, which had just completed its processing at the UN Reception Center; and an infantry battalion from France, which had just disembarked at Pusan.